chihyinyang/InterviewFQA/README.md

 ## Frame VS Bounds

 ### bounds:
 Represents the view's internal coordinate system, relative to its own origin (0,0).
 Used for drawing and layout within the view itself.

+The bounds property is especially useful when working with view drawing, animations, and transformations within the context of the view itself, without affecting its position and size within the superview.

 ### frame:
 Represents the view's position and size relative to its superview's coordinate system.
 Used to position and size the view within its superview.